When My Love Blooms

-When My Love Blooms (Korean: 화양연화 – 삶이 꽃이 되는 순간) is a 2020 South Korean television series starring Yoo Ji-tae, Lee Bo-young, Park Jinyoung, and Jeon So-nee.
-It aired on tvN every Saturday and Sunday at 21:00 (KST) time slot from April 25 to June 14, 2020.
+When My Love Blooms (Korean: 화양연화 – 삶이 꽃이 되는 순간) is a 2020 South Korean television series starring Yoo Ji-tae, Lee Bo-young, Park Jin-young, and Jeon So-nee.
+It aired on tvN every Saturday and Sunday at 21:00 (KST) from April 25 to June 14, 2020.

 Synopsis

 Han Jae-hyun (Yoo Ji-tae) and Yoon Ji-soo (Lee Bo-young) met and fell in love when they were university students.
 Twenty years later, they cross paths once again: Jae-hyun has become a successful businessman who pursues wealth and honor, while Ji-soo is a mother and a contract worker living a difficult life.